Hot Tottie

-"Hot Tottie" is a song by recording artist Usher.
-It was written by Usher, Ester Dean, Jay-Z and Polow da Don, with the latter producing it.
-The song features guest vocals from rapper Jay-Z and background vocals by Ester Dean.
-It is the second single in the United States and Canada from his EP, Versus EP, which is an extension of his sixth studio album, Raymond v.
-Raymond.
-The song was sent to rhythmic and urban airplay on August 9, 2010.
-"Hot Tottie" samples Big Tymers's "Big Ballin'" off their 1998 album How You Luv That Vol. 2.
+"Hot Tottie" is a song by American singer Usher from his debut extended play (EP), Versus (2010), featuring guest vocals from American rapper Jay-Z and background vocals by American singer-songwriter Ester Dean.
+It was sent to rhythmic and urban airplay as the second single from the EP on August 9, 2010, by LaFace and Jive Records.
+It was written by Usher, Ester Dean, Jay-Z, and Polow da Don, with the latter producing it.

-"Hot Tottie" is an R&B song with hip hop tones, accompanied by strobing, electronic beats.
-It peaked at number twenty-one on the US Billboard Hot 100, and was a top ten hit on the US Hot R&B/Hip-Hop Songs chart.
+An R&B song with hip-hop tones, accompanied by strobing, electronic beats, "Hot Tottie" samples Big Tymers's "Big Ballin'" off their 1998 album, How You Luv That Vol. 2.
+It received mainly positive reviews from music critics and peaked at number twenty-one on the US Billboard Hot 100, and was a top ten hit on the US Hot R&B/Hip-Hop Songs chart.
 Usher performed the song on The Early Show and on his OMG Tour.

 Background and composition

-The song was leaked onto the internet during late July 2010 along with the track "DJ Got Us Fallin' in Love."
+"Hot Tottie" was first leaked onto the internet during late July 2010 along with the track "DJ Got Us Fallin' in Love."
 It was originally reported to feature R&B singer Ciara.
 However, when the official mix of the song appeared online, Ester Dean, who sung vocals on the demo of the track, was singing the female vocal interludes.
 The song was released from Versus as the EP's urban single, whereas the latter track was released as the mainstream single.
-"Hot Tottie" is an R&B song that includes hip hop, which is over "strobing, electronic beats" with Usher's vocals Auto-Tuned in parts.
+"Hot Tottie" is an R&B song that includes hip-hop, which is over "strobing, electronic beats" with Usher's vocals Auto-Tuned in parts.
 In an interview with MTV News at his World Leadership Awards in Atlanta, Usher called the song, which was already receiving rotation on radio due to a leak, "incredible," and confirmed that the song would be on his upcoming release of Versus.
-On August 31, 2010 a remix of the song, which features Lil' Kim, was released online.
+On August 31, 2010, a remix of the song, which features Lil' Kim, was released online.
 Usher performed the song on an untelevised portion of his appearance on The Early Show on September 3, 2010, and is performing it on his OMG Tour.
 The original version of "Hot Tottie" with Ciara was leaked on July 15, 2011, with Jay-Z's verse omitted.